How to Shop Local in a Time of Inflation

-But, again, higher prices with inflation doesn’t mean you must stop shopping locally.
+But, again, higher prices with inflation don’t mean you must stop shopping locally.
 Like winter, there are some things in life that most of us can’t avoid.
 Got a birthday coming up?
 Break a plate washing dishes?
 Hole in your shoe?
-You can probably tell where I’m going with this – get your necessities locally!
+You can probably tell where I’m going with this—get your necessities locally!

 Find Deals Out There!

 But not everyone’s necessities are just food, shoes, and cleaning supplies.
-Inflation affects everything – from toilet paper to gas.
-Lucky for us, buying local is a game that, with little research, can get even cheaper.
-Like buying from many chains, local deals exist everywhere – you just have to find them.
+Inflation affects everything—from toilet paper to gas.
+Lucky for us, buying local is a game that, with a little research, can get even cheaper.
+Like buying from many chains, local deals exist everywhere—you just have to find them.
 Here are a couple:

 American Express Canada is currently offering a Shop Small initiative that gives cardholders $5 in credits when they spend at least $10 at up to 10 different small businesses.
 This can earn you a maximum of $50 in free money to spend at a local business of your choice.
 Just be careful.
 American Express charges merchants a 2.5-3.5% sales fee.

 And Groupon Halifax is another company that shares and offers local discounts.
 By joining their community, you can save on everything from local concerts and Tae Kwon Do to Kayak Rentals and Wine tasters—all of which are sourced from small businesses within the HRM.